 6.4.
-Any notice or publication by the Beneficiary(ies) concerning the Action, including those given at conferences or seminars, shall specify that the Action has received European Union funding.
-Any publication by the Beneficiary(ies), in whatever form and by whatever medium, including the internet, shall include the following statement: 'This document has been produced with the financial assistance of the European Union.
+Any notice or publication by the All publications financed by the EU shall Beneficiary(ies) concerning the Action, contain the standard disclaimer foreseen in art including those given at conferences or 6.4.
+More details can be found in Annex 2, seminars, shall specify that the Action has section 6 of the Communication and Visibility received European Union funding.
+Any Manual. publication by the Beneficiary(ies), in whatever form and by whatever medium, including the internet, shall include the following statement: 'This document has been produced with the financial assistance of the European Union.
 The contents of this document are the sole responsibility of < Beneficiary(ies)'s name > and can under no circumstances be regarded as reflecting the position of the European Union.'
+6.5.
+The Beneficiary(ies) authorises the In order to obtain derogation from the Contracting Authority and the European publication of this information, the Coordinator Commission (where it is not the Contracting shall submit a justification to the Contracting Authority) to publish its name and address, Authority before the signature of the contract. nationality, the purpose of the grant, duration and location as well as the maximum amount of the grant and the rate of funding of the Action's costs, as laid down in Article 3 of the Special Conditions.
+Derogation from publication of this information may be granted if it could endanger the Beneficiary(ies) or harm their interests.